ayoubbentameur/ayoubbentameur/README.md

 - 👋 Hi, I’m Bentameur Mohammed Ayoub,A mechanical engineering student 👨🏻‍🎓,who decided to become a programmer 👨🏻‍💻.
-- 👀 I’m interested in Mobile APP development.
+- 👀 Mobile APP development.
-- 🌱 I’m currently learning JAVA.
 - 📫 How to reach me : ayoubbentameur2000@gmail.com

 <!---